Web3 Domains And The Future Of Blockchain GamingApr 12, 2022·Last updated on Apr 12, 2022

 Still, blockchain wallets are essentially just digital folders with long, confusing labels like 0xdh8Psjn32xix194chdJ29s37f.
 While they make it possible for players to own their digital assets and move them around, there is one more missing piece to this puzzle.

-By adding recognizable NFT domain names to these wallets, they evolve into digital identities — collections of your digital assets and achievements across all Web3 games.
+By adding recognizable Web3 domain names to these wallets, they evolve into digital identities — collections of your digital assets and achievements across all Web3 games.

 This way, if you want to connect with a friend or sell one of your items to someone they can tell you to add MikeFPS.x to your friend list.